 A client recently asked me to explain what I meant by a "social nervous system" which prompted me to write this post.
 Please note that it's a HUGE topic, and I'm still very deep in the learning process.
 I have yet to fully dive into the work of Stephen Porges whose polyvagal theory is the basis for what is known as the social engagement system.

 I use the phrase social nervous system as a metaphor for the way attachments and social awareness can influence our perceptions of (and reactions to) life.
 We are mammals, after all, and we rely on our instincts to keeps us alive in a precarious world .

-During any kind of stimulating or threatening activation, the nervous system ideally responds instinctively to move us towards safety.
+When faced with a threat, the nervous system ideally responds instinctively to move us towards safety.
 Afterwards, a built in repair system discharges the energy, and we bounce back to normal functioning.
 If, however, we override our natural response because it goes against social cues and beliefs around what's appropriate or acceptable then we might experience a glitch in our system, otherwise known as trauma.

 It's important to remember that the first assurance of safety always comes from our environment.
 Not just our physical environment but the people who coinhabit our environment.
 In a social sense, this begins with family and the attachments we formed with primary caregivers.
 Later it extends to religious communities, peer groups, professional networks, and society at large.
 Our survival brain recognizes that we need others to stay alive, and the extent to which we will go to earn and keep approval and acceptance varies case by case.
 Additionally, with the addition of the social media, our social nervous system has grown wider than ever before in history.